LUX CLASSICS ARE DELIGHTED TO OFFER THIS EXCEPTIONAL 1974 TRIUMPH STAG RESTORED TO AN EXCEPTIONAL LEVEL BY MARQUE SPECIALIST.

 THIS ACTUAL CAR

-Still retaining its original solid floor pans, chassis and many of its original body panels, with a few corroded replacements correctly fitted by hand.
+Still retaining its original solid floor pans, chassis and many original body panels, with only a few corroded replacements correctly replaced by hand.
 The final paint and protection is in the stunning original shade of French Blue, as per the Heritage Certificate (on file).
 Mechanical upgrades include a hardened crankshaft, uprated water pump, radiator and the addition of Kenlowe fan and electronic ignition.

 The Lux Classics association and love of the Triumph Stag goes back a long way.
 Back in the 1980s, the family businesses included a specialist Triumph Stag company ‘The Stagman’ ran by Parry’s brother.
 This supplied new and second hand parts, sales, restoration, service and the much required improvements to the engine.